joshhighet/kerchow/sbin/README.md

 _use the crt.sh api to lookup a domain for certificates_

+## curltor

+_wrapper for curling onionsites with a local/remote tor client over socks5_

 ## dex

 _get a shell in the latest started local container_